The Well Spa

 The Well is an adult-only spa and wellness center at Kolbotn in Oppegård municipality in Akershus county, Norway.
-Situated 13 kilometers south of downtown Oslo, the center is set to open in December 2015 with 160 employees.
+Situated 13 kilometers south of downtown Oslo, the center opened in December 2015 with 160 employees.
 Construction began in January 2014.

 The Well is the most expensive spa center ever to be built in Norway.
 With an original price tag of NOK 150 million, costs had escalated to more than NOK 275 million (US$30 million) by the time the spa and wellness center was completed.
 The Well is designed by architects Halvorsen & Reine and constructed by entrepreneur Hent.

 The Well interior and exterior lighting are designed by ÅF Lighting, Norway.